artefox1/vanilla-inverse-kinematics/README.md

 [argonaut](https://www.youtube.com/watch?v=qlfh_rv6khY)

-vibing is not included in the data pack.
+music disc resource pack not required. vibing is not included in the data pack.